suncoast-devs/handbook/lessons/react-intro/index.md

 />
 <NewsArticle
-  title="SDG Standardizes on React" body="ReactJS is the best library for learning front end Web" />
+  title="SDG Standardizes on React" body="React is the best library for learning front end Web" />
 ```